 Matches concluded after 8.5 innings because the home team is ahead after 8.5 innings (or, in the case of a game scheduled to be 7 innings, after 6.5 innings) are not treated as shortened matches.

-Cancelled Matches (For One Game Parlay):
+Cancelled Matches (For Same Game Parlay):

 If a match is abandoned prior to commencement, it falls within the 36-hour rule for postponed matches as described in the Postponed Matches section.
 If a match is abandoned after commencing but before its full scheduled innings, it will be settled under Reduced-Inning Matches rules.

-Venue Changes (For One Game Parlay):
+Venue Changes (For Same Game Parlay):

 If the venue of a match is changed from the one originally scheduled, bets will stand if the original home and away teams remain designated as such.
 If the venue is changed and the home and away team designations are reversed, bets placed under the original home/away listing will be cancelled